Marius giraffe death 'saddens' South Yorkshire zoo

 YWP was among several zoos which put in last-ditch offers to take the giraffe.

-A park spokesman said: "Yorkshire Wildlife Park is saddened to hear reports from Copenhagen that 18-month-old giraffe Marius has been euthanized."'All bids considered'
+A park spokesman said: "Yorkshire Wildlife Park is saddened to hear reports from Copenhagen that 18-month-old giraffe Marius has been euthanized."

 He said the park had contacted Copenhagen Zoo when news of the giraffe's plight was revealed.